MichaIng/DietPi-Docs/docs/user-guide_install.md

 ??? info "Click here if you want to connect via network (running a _headless install_)"

+    **WARNING**

+    On first login DietPi will immediately upgrade system and packages.
+If your network connection is not stable it is recommended to perform this step locally instead.

     **IP Scanning tool**

     For the following steps we require an IP Scanning tool to determine the IP address of the Raspberry Pi.